wesson2016/learngit/readme.txt

 Git is a version control system.
-Git is AA free software distributed under the GPL.
+Git is free software distributed under the GPL.
 Git has a mutable index called stage.
 Creating a new branch is quick and simple.

+temperate do nothing...